nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 * [changesets][changesets]
 * [lerna][lerna] - Was previously used but because of [yarn workspaces][yarn-workspaces] and [npm workspaces][npm-workspaces], teams have no longer found a need for [lerna][lerna]

+#### Package Releasing

 We recommend following semantic versioning across all packages.
 If a change does not impact all packages, then bump the appropriate minor/patch version as necessary.

 For example, if a Package A needs security remediation, and Package B does not, simply increment patch version for Package A.

 If you are making a breaking change that is across all packages, apply major version to all packages.

+#### Service Releasing

+Service releasing is treated differently than publishing since services are released not for package consumption but as a service.

+Releases could be tagged differently per change or as an entire set (version of the repository).

 #### Advanced Tips / Tricks

 * TODO section blurb about hoisting and nohoist for strategies
 * TODO section for yarn resolutions
+* TODO section for individually controlled scripts.
+Provide use case when you might have scripts that need to be defined differently due to different package behaviors

 [yarn-workspaces]: https://classic.yarnpkg.com/lang/en/docs/workspaces/
 [npm-workspaces]: https://docs.npmjs.com/cli/v7/using-npm/workspaces